blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 the packages installed by the package manager, and creates a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
 Because it relies on the Linux package manager as its source, the discovered packages are limited to those installed and managed using the Linux package manager.

-${solution_name} can inspect Linux Docker images that use DPKG, RPM, or APK package manager formats.
+${solution_name} can inspect Linux Docker images that use the DPKG, RPM, or APK package manager formats.

 After running the ${solution_name} on an image, navigate to Black Duck to view the BOM created by
 ${solution_name}.